 - The rising adult literacy stimulated media coverage of organized sports.

-- Transport systems like railways allowed players and spectators to conveniently attend soccer games.
+- Transport systems like railways allowed players and spectators to attend soccer games conveniently.

 - Trade unions, churches, and schools organized working-class boys and men into recreational soccer teams.

-Between 1888 and the outbreak of World War I (1914), the average attendance of soccer rose from 4,600 to 23,100.
+Between 1888 and the outbreak of World War I (1914), the average soccer attendance rose from 4,600 to 23,100.
 And remarkably, soccer’s popularity undermined people’s interest in other sports, such as cricket.

 Clubs started charging spectator admission in the 1870s.
-And despite the FA’s efforts in retaining the amateurism of soccer, clubs also started paying illegal wages to attract skilled working-class players.
+And despite the FA’s efforts to retain the amateurism of soccer, clubs also started paying illegal wages to attract skilled working-class players.

 In 1884, the FA expelled two clubs for paying players.
-However, the association was unable to eradicate the practice of using professional players because it had become very commonplace in Britain.
+However, the association could not eradicate the practice of using professional players because it had become commonplace in Britain.
 Due to this, the FA allowed professional players a year later.